Ross Ulbricht Is Back Online, Tweets For First Time Since Being Arrested And Incarcerated For Life

 — Ross Ulbricht (@RealRossU) July 24, 2018

 With nowhere else to go, serving a double life sentence with no possibility of parole, Ulbricht has begun using Twitter, as allowed via a proxy, to help try to put his case back out there for the public in the hopes that someone will find a way to help him, whether it be via a new legal channel to re-open his case, or ideally a Presidential pardon.
 While it is highly unlikely that either will happen, with no other options, he has nothing to lose in trying as per DeepDotWeb.
-Although he has only been able to dispatch 16 tweets, he has amassed nearly 18,000 followers, and almost 52,000 signatures on a petition his mother set up with the hopes that someone will help.
+Although he has only been able to dispatch 16 tweets, he has amassed nearly 18,000 followers and almost 52,000 signatures on a Change.org petition that his mother set up with the hopes that someone will help.

 As reported by DeepDotWeb, the U.S. Libertarian Party has stated that they will continue to petition President Donald Trump on Ulbricht’s behalf for a pardon.
 They have petitioned Trump at least once already when he stated he was considering several people for pardons, but nothing came of it according to Yahoo!
 Finance.